Litz-Lab/Scarab-infra/README.md

                 [ -s | --scarab ]
                 [ -c | --cleanup]

 !!
-Modify 'apps.list' and 'params.new' to specify the apps and Scarab parameters before run !!
+Modify 'apps.list' and 'params.scarab' to specify the apps and Scarab parameters before run !!
 The entire process of simulating a data center workload is the following.
 1) application setup by building a docker image (each directory represents an application group)
 2) collect traces with different simpoint workflows for trace-based simulation